sdeshmukh99/Generative-AI-Showcase/Showcase_01/README.md

 ### 01. Installing Dependencies

 - Necessary packages are installed using `pip`, including `pyarrow`, `datasets`, `accelerate`, and `transformers`.
-- **Note:** We restart the runtime after installing new packages to ensure they are properly loaded into the environment.
-Without restarting, the newly installed packages might not be recognized or function correctly in the current session.

 ### 02. Importing Required Packages

 - All essential libraries are imported, including PyTorch, Hugging Face Transformers, and others.